MauroEldritch/ChaoticRuby/README.md

 # Chaotic Ruby
 **20 Essential Ruby Snippets for Hackers**

 Chaotic Ruby is a collection of 20 practical Ruby snippets designed for hackers, security enthusiasts, and system administrators.
 This book focuses on simplicity and minimalism, showcasing how to solve real-world problems without over-engineering or relying on external libraries.
+I plan on updating this book and making it bigger over the time, with new snippets and ideas.

 ## What’s Inside?
 Each snippet includes: